Securing those hard-to-get seats means being first in the queue…

 However, the partner airline may not release tickets on its own site until later.
 For example, American Airlines only allows you to book 335 days in advance on their website, so by using BA, you are getting access to flights 20 days before their customers.

 I’ve booked a number of partner flights via BA, and it’s a painless process.
-We did have an Alaskan Airlines flight go “missing” from our BA app, but a quick livechat with Alaskan and we were able to access the details via their website.
-I found the Alaskan team, and the experience, to be outstanding.
+We did have an Alaska Airlines flight go “missing” from our BA app, but a quick live chat with Alaska, and we were able to access the details via their website.
+I found the Alaska team and the experience to be outstanding.

-If you’re looking to use your Avios points to book directly with an airline (like Qatar, Finnair, Iberia or Air Lingues) then you have two options:
+If you’re looking to use your Avios points to book directly with an airline (like Qatar, Finnair, Iberia or Air Lingus), then you have two options:

 - Book via British Airways